 While for men, underwear help maintain an alignment and reduces the risk of injuries that zippers can cause, constrictive underwear that leaves marks could indicate that you haven’t found the perfect fit.

-In this article, we will discuss three reasons why men should never regularly wear tight or constrictive underwear.
+Now, let’s discuss three main reasons why men should never wear tight underwear.